Assorted Pastries from Bread Alone

 Updated on January 14, 2022

-An Upstate New York bakery is taking a big step toward a smaller carbon footprint.
-Bread Alone, a nearly 40-year-old bread maker in Hudson Valley, has spent four years renovating its Boiceville facility where the business was originally founded.
-That site will soon reopen in January as a 100 percent net zero energy operation, powered by ground- and roof-mounted solar panels.
+An Upstate New York bakery is taking a major step toward a smaller carbon footprint.
+Bread Alone, a nearly 40-year-old bread maker in the Hudson Valley, has spent four years renovating its Boiceville facility where the business was originally founded.
+The site will soon reopen in January as a net-zero-energy operation, fully powered by ground- and roof-mounted solar panels.

 All the bread that leaves the new-and-improved facility will be produced by solar energy.